 At Hoole St Michael Primary School, planning for Geography begins with ‘The National Curriculum 2014 Programmes of Study’.
 We also use the Lancashire Planning Documents, ensuring that our curriculum is meaningful and allowing us to make links to other areas of the curriculum.
 Our planning ensures that Geography knowledge and skills are progressive, as well as transferable and that children foster a long term memory of these knowledge and skills by revisiting what has been taught throughout the year.
 As a Forest school, we pride ourselves on our ability to provide hands on experiences for the children, using the outdoors as a classroom and developing an appreciation of God’s wonderful world around us.
 To begin each topic, children are able to convey what they know already as well as what they would like to find out.
 We implement our curriculum driver of Growth Mindset to ensure that the children are in a learning environment where asking questions, making links and conducting investigations are both encouraged and praised.
-Every Wednesday we have ‘World Wise Wednesday’ which gives children the opportunity to learn and discuss current and relevant topics.
+Every Wednesday we have ‘World Wise Wednesday’ which gives children the opportunity to learn and discuss current and relevant topics from around the world.

-Children at Hoole St Michael Primary School become inquisitive, thoughtful and independent learners who are able to take their knowledge and understanding of the world in to further education and beyond.
+Children at Hoole St Michael Primary School become curious, inquisitive, thoughtful and independent learners who are able to take their knowledge and understanding of the world in to further education and beyond.
 Children foster a love of the World around them.
 Geographical understanding, as well as children’s spiritual, moral, social and cultural development is supported and fostered.

 Geography day!
 6th November 2019.